-The third task is to connect your site to a PushEngage account.
+In this step, we’ll connect your site to your new PushEngage account.

 We already installed the plugin, so this is simple.
 We just need to copy the API code from PushEngage and paste it on our website.

 On the PushEngage site, scroll down and click on the Get API Key button and then click on Generate a new API key.

 Switch back to your WordPress dashboard now.
-Copy and paste the API key on our WordPress website and click on Submit.
+Copy and paste the API key where prompted and click on Submit.

 **Amended wording:**

 1. Install the PushEngage Plugin

 If you are not sure how to find it, check out our step-by-step guide on how to install a WordPress plugin.

 Once you’ve got the plugin installed, you can proceed to create a free account on PushEngage and link it to the plugin.

 2. Create a Free Account on PushEngage

 Head over to the PushEngage website and click on Get Started for Free Now!

 Fill in your account details and complete signup here.
 If you choose to set up using your Google account, PushEngage will prompt you to enter your website details.

 Once you are into the dashboard, you will see a setup wizard that makes it easy to configure the plugin.
 Click on View Tasks to start the process.

 Click on the Change button and upload an image in either PNG or JPG file format.

+3. Connect Your WordPress Website

+In this step, we’ll connect your site to your new PushEngage account.

+We already installed the plugin, so this is simple.
+We just need to copy the API code from PushEngage and paste it onto our website.

+On the PushEngage site, scroll down and click on the Get API Key button and then click on Generate a new API key.

+Switch back to your WordPress dashboard now.
+Copy and paste the API key where prompted and click on Submit.